Burnside, Mississippi

 Burnside is an unincorporated community located in Neshoba County, Mississippi, United States.
 Burnside is approximately 5.6 mi north of Philadelphia along Mississippi Highway 15.

-Former post office
+History

+Burnside is located on the former Gulf, Mobile and Ohio Railroad and was once home to four general stores, a grocery store and two sawmills.
+The J. M. Griffin Lumber Company, based in Wilmington, Delaware, formerly operated a large mill in Burnside that consisted of a sawmill, planing mill, dry kilns, power plant and 23 miles of railroad.
+A mill town was also constructed that was home to a school and churches.

+The Philadelphia Neshoba County Park Commission operates Burnside Park in Burnside.
+The park has an auditorium, picnic pavilions, a suspension bridge, and fishing lake.

 From 1905 to 1951, a post office operated in Burnside.
 Three postmasters served the community during that time.